 Jesse is currently the Operations Director at KCPW.
 This Louisiana native moved west to attend the Conservatory of Recording Arts and Sciences in Tempe, AZ.
 After graduation, he took a position in a high-end recording studio in Los Angeles and has been recording in and out of the studio ever since then.
 Now that Jesse has moved to Salt Lake, in addition to KCPW, he has been working with several local bands, as well as playing in a few.
 Jesse has been with KCPW since 2007.

 Roger McDonough was born and raised in Salt Lake City, but has lived in Argentina, Bolivia, Virginia, New Jersey and Southern California.
 He holds an M.A. in Public Policy and Development Management from Georgetown University, a parallel degree from the Universidad Nacional de San Martín (Argentina), and a B.A. in English from the University of Utah.
 A practiced freelance print and radio journalist, Roger joined our news team after several years in the nonprofit world.
 He previously contributed to KCPW with an award-winning local history segment that was developed in partnership with the Salt Lake City Public Library, where he worked for nine years.
 Roger says he is drawn to public radio because he’s an auditory learner, and calls radio “the best medium in the world.”
-He is currently the host of KCPW’s daily news show, The Rundown.
-Email him in English or Spanish at email@example.com.
+Email him in English or Spanish at firstname.lastname@example.org.